vietdt89/CppTemplateTutorial/ReadMe.md

 It is suggested that you read the article first, then read"C++ template" to get richer syntax and implementation details, then go further "Modern C++ design" in addition to meta programming.

 ## 1. Template basic syntax
+C++ template metaprogramming uses template instantiation to drive compile-time evaluation.
+Wehn we use the name of a template where a function, type, variable is expected, the compiler will instantiate the expected entity from that template.
+Templete improve performance and sourcecode flexibility

 Template Class statement：
 ```C++
 template <typename T> class ClassA;